yantra0011/yantra0011-nvim/README.md

-# 🚀 Yantr-Nvim: The Most Minimal & Productive Neovim Configuration
+# 🚀 Yantra0011-Nvim: The Most Minimal & Productive Neovim Configuration

 Welcome to **Yantr-Nvim**, a **lightweight**, **blazingly fast**, and **highly customizable** Neovim setup.
 This configuration is designed for **power users**, **developers**, and **vim enthusiasts** who love efficiency.